 We go, we go, we go (Walking in place).

-Didactic game "Choose a Word"
+Didactic game “Choose a sign word”

-Guys, winter months offer you an interesting game.
+Guys, winter months offer you interesting game.
 You need to name as many words as possible that answer the questions: Which?
 Which?

 Winter (Which)